ahmettugur/react-redux-aspnet-core-webapi/README.md

 dotnet run

-open yor browser go to the product detail page(localhost:3000/web/productdetail/:id) and open another tab on your browser and theen go to admin product update page (localhost:3000/admin) and change product stock quantity
+open yor browser go to the product detail page(localhost:3000/web/productdetail/:id) and open another tab on your browser and then go to admin product update page (localhost:3000/admin) and change product stock quantity